night-fury-rider/investment-portfolio/README.md

 # Investment Portfolio

 It serves as a digital platform where users can manage and track their investments in various financial assets.
-The website aims to provide individuals or institutional investors with the tools and resources to build, monitor, and optimize their portfolios based on their financial goals
+The website aims to provide individuals or institutional investors with the tool to monitor and optimize their portfolios based on their financial goals

 ![Screenshot 2025-01-12 at 5 50 15 PM](https://github.com/user-attachments/assets/e3d65152-e669-464c-af97-ffd5bf601720)